Hervar77/infinity-doc/mkdocs/api/infinity.file.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be read
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be read.

 - encoding: [`infinity.encoding`](infinity.encoding.md#infinity.encoding_enum), optional
-  >the encoding of the file contents
+  >The encoding of the file contents.

 Return type: `any`